Now Reading

 Truffle Risotto with Roasted Carrots

 Having a black truffle and not using its aromas for other dishes can almost be considered a waste.
-Yes you can grate, shred and shave it over and into a dish, but allowing it to sit with fresh eggs or rice is another way to bring that glorious flavour to your plate.
+Yes you can grate, shred and shave it over and into a dish, but allowing it to sit with fresh eggs or rice is another way to bring that glorious flavor to your plate.

 I did consider the egg method but I decided to bury the fresh truffle in a sealed jar of arborio rice for several days.
 The rice actually mimics the soil that the truffle came from, slowing down the drying out process and, at the same time, infusing the rice with its aroma.